File: sharutils.info, Node: Top, Next: Introduction, Prev: (dir), Up: (dir)

 This is the "use delim to delimit the files" option.
 This option takes

-an argument string `DELIM'.
+a string argument `DELIM'.
 Use DELIM to delimit the files in the shar

 instead of SHAR_EOF.
 This is for those who want to personalize their